 “One of the most complex design challenges was the marrying of the Victorian, the Jorgensen addition and the new extension.
 Many discussions were had on the minutiae of details and junctions — where to stop and start a period skirt and how to transition the Victorian.
 Small touches assume a critical role in clarifying the right amount of contemporaneity balanced alongside the desire to respect and celebrate the heritage of the Victorian and Jorgensen work beforehand,” says Melissa.

-The mesh screen will one day become a wall of lush greenery, providing privacy for the family and a welcomed site for its inhabitants in the surrounding urban context.
+The mesh screen will one day become a wall of lush greenery, providing privacy for the family and a welcomed site for its inhabitants amidst the surrounding urban context

-The internal palette of Autumn House responds to its existing buildings and landscape.
-Colours and materials are inspired by the much-loved elm tree and the playful bright greens, rich exposed timbers, and red-brick flooring of the ’80s Jorgensen extension.
-The home’s exterior expression takes on a whole new form with a structural mesh facade.
-“Composed of a delicate framework of steel, atop a perimeter garden and finished with an expanded steel mesh screen”, the facade appears as a floating veil, solid yet transparent and cocooning the master suite inside.
-Adorned with various species of climbers, the mesh screen will one day become a wall of lush greenery, providing privacy for the family and a welcome site in its urban context.
+The internal palette of Autumn House thoughtfully responds to its existing buildings and landscape.
+Specifically, colours and materials are inspired by the much-loved elm tree, as well as the playful bright greens, rich exposed timbers, and red-brick flooring of the ’80s Jorgensen extension.
+Meanwhile, the home’s exterior expression takes on a whole new form with a structural mesh facade.
+“Composed of a delicate framework of steel, atop a perimeter garden and finished with an expanded steel mesh screen,” the facade appears as a floating veil—solid yet transparent—cocooning the master suite inside.
+Adorned with various species of climbers, this mesh screen will, in time, become a wall of lush greenery, offering privacy for the family and creating a welcome sight in its urban context.

 “In such a gritty laneway environment, it’s so nice to see the contrast on the inside — the house as an inner-city garden retreat … we think that even in tight urban areas, there is an opportunity for lots of green, this benefit going beyond just this family but as an offering to the neighbourhood and the lane,” says Melissa.